output: pdf_document

 ```{r parameters}

-# generator matrix Q:
+# generator matrix Q

-Q = matrix(c(-0.5, 0.5, 1, -1),
+Q = matrix(c(-0.5, 0.5,

-nrow = 2, byrow = TRUE)
+1.0, -1.0), nrow = 2, byrow = TRUE)

-# parameters for the state-dependent (normal) distributions
+# state-dependent (normal) distribution parameters

 mu = c(5, 20)